 Retiring from competition, Elsa headed to Switzerland and became a skating instructor in both St. Moritz and Davos.
 It was there she met her husband Siegfield 'Fritz' Sander, who ran his family's business in Hannover.
 In 1913, Elsa and Fritz married and three years later, they had their only child, son Günter, during the Great War.
 They divorced in 1929.
 Elsa joined the Nazi Party in 1932 and found work as a librarian.
 When the Olympics were held in Garmisch-Partenkirchen in 1936, she was seated at a table with Adolf Hitler himself.

 Elsa Rendschmidt skating with Felix Lochner in St. Moritz in 1912

-Hardened by her loss, Elsa moved to the small German village of Volpriehausen (now incorporated in the city of Uslar) and only spoke about her skating career, even to family, when pushed.
+After the War, Elsa moved to the small German village of Volpriehausen (now incorporated in the city of Uslar) and only spoke about her skating career, even to family, when pushed.
 She lived out her days in that small resort village before moving into a nursing home in Celle, Niedersachsen, Germany in 1969 and passing away October 9 of that year.

 Left: Elsa Rendschmidt.
 Right: Elsa and Max Rendschmidt.
 Photo courtesy Sveriges Centralförening för Idrottens Främjande Archive.